 Grants for properties in King Street

 Grant funding for the King Street Funding Initiative is now closed.
-Future funding for traditional buildings in Stirling will be announced in summer 2018.
+Future funding for traditional buildings in Stirling will be available to members of the Traditional Buildings Health Check.